 Gary having been born and raised in the Los Angeles area was first introduced to Napa in 1980 through a friend who had business in the area.
 This initial trip soon turned into a few days, then a month, then a week and then a long distance commute from Los Angeles.
-At the end of one year Gary realized that for the cost of his hotel each month, he would be better off moving to Napa!
+At the end of one year Gary realized that for the cost of his hotel each month, he would be better off moving to Napa Valley.
 Like many he was drawn by the beauty of this small valley and surrounding hills, and even more so by the collaborative rather than competitive efforts that area vintners show one another.

-Note their unique label – knowing their passion for astronomy, on first glance you might think the colorful circles are planets, but taking into account the two names of their wines and upon further glance you will notice the circles are grapes.
+Note their unique label; knowing their passion for astronomy, on first glance one might think the colorful circles are planets, but taking into account the two names of their wines and upon further glance one will notice the circles are grapes.
 The color pattern is a representation of the grapes as they change from green through the purple veraison to ripeness.

-For high end, small vineyard, hand crafted wines in the heart of Napa, they have kept their prices rather reasonable.
-Their mailing list is appropriately titled “The Celestial Set”.
-Visit: www.jaffeestate.com
+For a premium brand focusing on hand crafted wines in the heart of Napa Valley they have kept their prices rather reasonable.
+Their mailing list is appropriately titled The Celestial Set.
+For more information, visit: www.jaffeestate.com